Mon (emblem): Modern usage

+Entrance of a Mitsukoshi department store during a New Year's holiday season.
+Mitsukoshi logo is on Noren Japanese banner, displayed in the traditional shop-front style prevalent from the 18th century, indicating "Open for Business".

 Virtually all modern Japanese families have a mon, but unlike before the Meiji Restoration when rigid social divisions existed, mon play a more specialized role in everyday life.
-On occasions when the use of a mon is required, one can try to look up their families in the temple registries of their ancestral hometown or consult one of the many genealogical publications available.
-Many websites also offer mon lookup services.
-Professional wedding planners, undertakers and other "ritual masters" may also offer guidance on finding the proper mon.
+On occasions when the use of a kamon is required, one can try to look up their families in the temple registries of their ancestral hometown or consult one of the many genealogical publications available.
+Many websites also offer kamon lookup services.
+Professional wedding planners, undertakers and other "ritual masters" may also offer guidance on finding the proper kamon.

-Mon are seen widely on stores and shops engaged in traditional crafts and specialties.
+Mon are seen widely in stores and shops engaged in traditional crafts and specialties.
 They are favored by sushi restaurants, which often incorporate a mon into their logos.
-Mon designs can even be seen on the ceramic roof tiles of older houses.
-Mon designs frequently decorate senbei, sake, tofu and other packaging for food products to lend them an air of elegance, refinement and tradition.
+Mon designs can be seen on the ceramic roof tiles of older houses, or sometimes on excavated roof tile fragments of ancient castles and temples.
+Mon designs frequently decorate senbei, sake, tōfu and other packaging for food products to lend them an air of elegance, refinement and tradition.
 The paulownia mon appears on the obverse side of the 500 yen coin.

-Items symbolizing family crafts, arts or professions were often chosen as a mon; likewise, mon were, and still are, also passed down a lineage of artists.
-Geisha typically wear the mon of their okiya (geisha house) on their clothing when working; individual geisha districts, known as hanamachi, also have their own distinctive mon, such as the plover crest (chidori) of Ponto-chō in Kyoto.
+Items symbolizing family crafts, arts, or professions were often chosen as a mon; likewise, mon were, and still are, also passed down a lineage of artisans.
+Geisha typically wear the mon of their Okiya (geisha house) on their clothing when working; individual geisha districts, known as Hanamachi, also have their own distinctive mon, such as the plover crest (Chidori mon) of Ponto-chō in Kyōto.